matteocali/DEILabs/README.md

    - from the option menu select `More tools` > `Web Developer Tools`
    - from the newly opened window select `Storage` > `Cokies`
    - double click on the `value` field of `remember_web_*` and copy the value
-6) open a terminal instances in the cloned folder and run `bash setup.sh`, follow the instruztion filling all the required data
+6) open a terminal instances in the cloned folder and run `bash setup.sh`, follow the instruztion filling all the required data (this command must be executed inside a local session!):
    - the lab to login to (choosing from the supported ones)
    - the conda environment to use
    - the desktop environment to use (gnome or kde)